binodnepali/next-with-material-ui-example-template/README.md

 # About Template

-This is a [Next.js](https://nextjs.org/) starter template bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app), the template uses [Material-UI](https://material-ui.com/) design framework and it is preconfigured with a unit test using [Jest](https://jestjs.io/) and [Enzyme.js](https://enzymejs.github.io/enzyme/docs/installation/)
+This is a [Next.js](https://nextjs.org/) starter template bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app), the template uses [Material-UI](https://material-ui.com/) design framework and it is preconfigured with a unit test using [Jest](https://jestjs.io/) and [Enzyme.js](https://enzymejs.github.io/enzyme/docs/installation/).
+This template is best suite for the project which follow Test Driven Development (TDD) software development methodoloy but it can use by another project too.

 ## Get Started Immediately

-You **don’t** need to configure unit testing tools like jest or mocha.

-They are preconfigured so that you can focus on the code.
+You **don’t** need to configure unit testing tools.
+It is preconfigured with Jest and Enzyme.js so that you can focus on the code.

 Just clone the repo, and follow the getting started section then you’re good to go.